Hadi-Serhan/Project/readme.md

 ## 6) How to mod

- The default bundle is `mods/vanilla-pack.js`.
+ The default bundle is `mods/vanilla-pack.js`, but you can add more stuff in `mods/sample-mod.js`.

 ### 6.1 Add a run/permanent upgrade
 ```js